Facebook Twitter Google+ Instagram Pinterest Flickr YouTube

 Written on: January 25th, 2014 in Effective & Efficient Government

-We must comImage001mit to unleashing the potential of every Delawarean by ensuring equal opportunities to acquire good education and training, find good jobs, and live in safe and vibrant communities.
+We must commit to unleashing the potential of every Delawarean by ensuring equal opportunities to acquire good education and training, find good jobs, and live in safe and vibrant communities.
 That was my message to our legislature and people across Delaware when I laid out priorities for 2014 in my annual State of the State speech.

 We have made significant progress to strengthen the state over the past year: